SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 	a) Failed, which will nack the message back to the broker and let's the broker check the retry count of the message to trigger retries based on the queue settings and only sending messages to DMQ when the retry count on the message has exceeded the max retry settings on the queue.<br>
 	b) Rejected, which will nack the message telling the broker to immediately move the message to DMQ when the AEM adapter settings (Maximum Message Processing Attempts) are exceeded irrespective of queue settings.<br>
 3) Max.
 Message Processing Attempts: 2<br>
-Controls how often we want to retry a message before we "give up".<br>
+Controls how often we want to retry a message inside the iflow before we "give up" and pass it back to the broker.<br>
 4) Retry interval, Max Retry Interval and Exponential Backoff Multiplier<br>
 These are all settings that control how quickly we want to retry and whether we want to incremently increase our retry delay with each failure.
-A good retry delay value prevents the broker from repeatedly retrying a message within a few milli-seconds and gives some time for transient error situations to clear before we retry.
+A good retry delay value prevents the iflow from repeatedly retrying a message within a few milli-seconds and gives some time for transient error situations to clear before we retry.

-Keep in mind that the error handling and retry settings go hand-in-hand with the DMQ and retry settings on the input queue for this flow:
+Note that the error handling and retry settings go hand-in-hand with the DMQ and retry settings on the input queue for this flow (queue retry settings multiply with the internal retry settings in the iflow, e.g. if the iflow tries 2 times internally every time we pass it a message and the broker is configured to retry the same message 3 times to the broker, then we might get 8 executions before the message is actually stopped being processed and moved to the DMQ [(1 initial attempt + 3 times retry) * 2 times retry inside the iflow = 8 processing attempts]):
 ![queue settings](img/CILegacyAdapterIn-queue-settings.png)
 ![queue settings pt2](img/CILegacyAdapterIn-queue-settings-pt2.png)

 > aside negative
 > Note: The delayed redelivery settings on the queue are not currently used by the AEM adapter.
-We only need to set these settings in the adapter itself, but the queue needs to have a DMQ configured, a max redelivery count set (as opposed to retrying forever) and the events/messages have had to be published as DMQ eligible by the publisher.
+We can only set these settings in the adapter itself, but the queue needs to have a DMQ configured, a max redelivery count set (as opposed to retrying forever) and the events/messages have had to be published as DMQ eligible by the publisher.

 #### 2. Configuring and deploying  the AEMLegacyOutputAdapter iflow:
 - Hit configure at the top right and fill in the details to connect to your AEM broker service: